mirekslouf/mpint/docs/run_in_spyder/pe.md

 	  use simple name without spaces, such as `pp.py`
 	* copy it to MPint installation directory = in Python dir, subdir `lib/site-packages/mpint/lib`
-* The reference to a correct library is required in the [master script](./01mpint.html), which runs the MPint calculation.
+* The correct library must be imported in the
+  [master script](./01mpint.html), which runs the whole MPint calculation.

 ```python
 """